-- 4.13 The Minerals and Waste Local Plan will guide the development of new waste management facilities to the most sustainable locations within the County.
-By sustainable locations the County Council means locating the majority of new recycling and recovery waste facilities in the major urban areas of the County. - 4.14 The Waste Core Strategy sought to change the historic pattern of waste management facilities based on disposal at landfill sites in countryside locations.
+- 4.14 The Minerals and Waste Local Plan will guide the development of new waste management facilities to the most sustainable locations within the County.
+By sustainable locations the County Council means locating the majority of new recycling and recovery waste facilities in the major urban areas of the County. - 4.15 The Waste Core Strategy sought to change the historic pattern of waste management facilities based on disposal at landfill sites in countryside locations.
 The strategy was to locate large scale recovery facilities (strategic facilities) in the main urban areas of the County and City.
-This Local Plan does not include Leicester City and, therefore, the new spatial strategy only applies to the County. - 4.15 The principal study used to identify suitable locations for a large scale residual treatment facility or facilities was that undertaken by Entec for Leicestershire County Council in 2007.
+This Local Plan does not include Leicester City and, therefore, the new spatial strategy only applies to the County. - 4.16 The principal study used to identify suitable locations for a large scale residual treatment facility or facilities was that undertaken by Entec for Leicestershire County Council in 2007.
 This study modelled a number of scenarios, excluding Leicester City, using logistics and vehicle mileage.
 Of these scenarios the mapped outputs showed that the optimal locations (i.e. those with the lowest mileages) were Loughborough and west/southwest of the City near to the County's highest centres of population and in close proximity to the major highway network (predominantly the M1 motorway).
-This study remains a good starting point for assessing the best locations for large scale waste facilities. - 4.16 Appraisal of household data for the County confirms that the Entec study identified the two largest urban conurbations in the County Loughborough and those settlements adjoining Leicester City which help form the Leicester Principal Urban Area (LPUA).
+This study remains a good starting point for assessing the best locations for large scale waste facilities. - 4.17 Appraisal of household data for the County confirms that the Entec study identified the two largest urban conurbations in the County Loughborough and those settlements adjoining Leicester City which help form the Leicester Principal Urban Area (LPUA).
 These two areas also form the focus of much of the planned residential development for the administrative areas of Blaby and Charnwood, i.e. Lubbesthorpe, Birstall, Thurmaston and Loughborough/Shepshed.
 However, there are other urban areas within the County which have good transport links to major road networks and would be of sufficient scale to accommodate a facility of a strategic scale.
 Household numbers data show that Hinckley (and Burbage) and the Coalville urban area are the third and fourth largest urban areas in the County, respectively.
 Hinckley has excellent direct access to the M69 and A5, whereas Coalville is well located to the M1, and the A42.
-Both settlements are planned to accept significant levels of new residential developments to reach households numbers of approximately 21,000 in Hinckley and 19,000 in Coalville by circa 2031. - 4.17 Although the quantity of waste from households and the total waste collected by local authorities in Leicestershire is relatively small compared to other waste streams it can be strategically important.
-To the waste industry the management of local authority collected waste (LACW) offers the opportunity for reliable long term contracts; these contracts enable new facilities to be built which the market for the management of other waste streams, particularly commercial & industrial waste and construction & demolition waste, does not offer.
+Both settlements are planned to accept significant levels of new residential developments to reach households numbers of approximately 21,000 in Hinckley and 19,000 in Coalville by circa 2031.